emreYbs/Directory_Bruter/README.md

 - You should write the name of the target website like this 🔗: https://www.website.com  If you just provide it as "www.website.com", then you'll get an error.

 - I used the Netsparker's wordlist(SVNDigger).
 You can use this wordlist or a related one.
-To download directly: https://www.netsparker.com/s/research/SVNDigger.zip
+To download directly: https://www.netsparker.com/s/research/SVNDigger.zip  _This wordlist focuses on **php** related **leftovers**, so if you use my script, it is better to aim php backend, or use a related wordlist and give the path for that wordlist, so you can get a better security check on server.
+It is useful for some bugbounty related projects._

 - You need to provide the downloaded wordlist path.
 In the code I wrote, I assumed the path "desktop". 🖥️